breandan/breandan/research/statement.md

 From the query, we can synthesize a program to fetch the results using classical techniques (e.g. Thompson / Glushkov).

 What if we do not know the query?
 Where do queries come from?
 Context.

+Suppose we have a document D and a term T, contained in that document.
+What does T mean?
+There is often another document which explains T. Broadly any document which contains T, gives us some information about its meaning.
+Sometimes, T is polysemous, in which case some documents may be irrelevant.
+How do we recover all semantic usages of T?

+Many documents contain links, which enclose a term, and reference another document.
+We could attempt to learn the correspondence directly, however this would not generalize well to out-of-vocabulary (OOV) tokens or out-of-sample (OOS) graphs.
+Instead, we synthesize a query to find the document, by attending over the local context.
+Queries are simple programs.

 ### Program analysis